Amihai Eliyahu: Political views

-Eliyahu is a strong opponent of proposals for a two-state solution, describing the Green Line as a "fictitious line".
-He supports full Israeli annexation of the West Bank, and has called on Israel to "impose sovereignty on Judea and Samaria".
+Eliyahu strongly opposes proposals for a two-state solution, calling the Green Line "fictitious".
+He supports full Israeli annexation of the West Bank and has called on Israel to "impose sovereignty on Judea and Samaria".

-Eliyahu has criticized both police and the Israel Defense Forces (IDF) over alleged preferential treatment towards Palestinians in the West Bank over settlers.
-In August 2023, he claimed that "the IDF, police and [security] services in the last three decades" had adopted "the world view of the Palestinian population, that automatically views the settlers as guilty".
+Eliyahu has criticized both police and the Israel Defense Forces (IDF) over alleged preferential treatment of Palestinians in the West Bank over settlers.
+In August 2023, he said, "the IDF, police and [security] services in the last three decades" had adopted "the world view of the Palestinian population, that automatically views the settlers as guilty".

 Eliyahu has also called for the execution of Palestinian prisoners.
 In December 2023, he said that Israel "should fully occupy the Gaza Strip" after the war and build Israeli settlements there.

-Eliyahu in July 2024 urged his supporters to protest at Sde Teiman detention camp against the Israeli military police's detention of nine Israeli soldiers suspected of abuse of a Palestinian prisoner; Eliyahu then joined other right-wingers in illegally invading the Sde Teiman detention camp.
+In July 2024, Eliyahu urged his supporters to protest at Sde Teiman detention camp against the Israeli military police's detention of nine Israeli soldiers suspected of abuse of a Palestinian prisoner; he then joined other right-wingers in illegally invading the camp.

 After Hamas released the dead bodies of the Bibas Family, four Israelis taken as hostages; Eliyahu compared Hamas to Amalek, the biblical enemy of the Jews.
-Quoting the bible, Eliyahu wrote that Israel should “blot out the memory of Amalek from under the heavens.”
+Quoting the bible, Eliyahu wrote that Israel should "blot out the memory of Amalek from under the heavens".

-In July 2025, amidst a famine caused by the Israeli blockade of the Gaza Strip, Eliyahu said that "there is no nation that feeds its enemies.
+In July 2025, during a famine caused by the Israeli blockade of the Gaza Strip, Eliyahu said: "there is no nation that feeds its enemies.
 The government is racing ahead for Gaza to be wiped out."

 2023 nuclear weapons comments controversy

-In an interview with Radio Kol Berama during the Gaza war, Eliyahu claimed that the use of nuclear weapons was "one way" when discussing Israel's options in its ongoing military action in the Gaza Strip, adding "The second way is to discover what is important to them, what scares them, what deters them...
+In an interview with Radio Kol Berama during the Gaza war, Eliyahu said that the use of nuclear weapons was "one way" when discussing Israel's options in its ongoing military action in the Gaza Strip, adding, "The second way is to discover what is important to them, what scares them, what deters them...
 They are not afraid of death."
-He also endorsed the displacement of Gaza's Palestinian population, stating "They can go to Ireland or deserts, the monsters in Gaza should find a solution by themselves."
-He also objected to humanitarian aid entering Gaza saying "we wouldn’t hand the Nazis humanitarian aid" and that there were no "uninvolved civilians in Gaza".
-Further, he also said that anyone waving the Palestinian flag "shouldn’t continue living on the face of the earth".
+He also endorsed the displacement of Gaza's Palestinian population, saying: "They can go to Ireland or deserts.
+The monsters in Gaza should find a solution by themselves."
+He also objected to humanitarian aid entering Gaza, saying, "we wouldn't hand the Nazis humanitarian aid" and that there were no "uninvolved civilians in Gaza".
+He said that anyone waving the flag of Palestine "shouldn't continue living on the face of the earth".